Location: Winther Hall 1005

 |EDFNDPRC 411 (for public library certification only)||Public Library Administration Practicum|

-The 902 professional level license involves taking five courses to remove the "stipultions.
+The 902 renewable license involves taking three courses to remove the stipulations as of May 2015.
 It must be done at the graduate level, but it, too, can be part of a master's degree program or for licensure only.
-The following courses are required for the license.
-For the Masters of Science in Education Degree in Professional Development with an Emphasis in Information, Technology, and Libraries, an additional six courses (12 credits) are required.
-The chart below indicates the six courses required for licensure as well as the others needed if this is done in the context of a degree.
+For the Masters of Science in Education Degree in Professional Development with an Emphasis in Information, Technology, and Libraries, additional credits required.
+The chart below indicates the three courses required for licensure as well as the others that might be taken if this is done in the context of a degree to get a total of 30 credits for the degree.
 Download and print the program requirements to track your progress on this license.

 Course title: 15 credits for 902 license